Explore the collectionsOne of the world's best architectural resources is available to all to enjoy and without charge.

 Highlights include the world's largest collection of drawings by architect Andrea Palladio, a collection of printed books dating back to 1478 and the photographic archive of the Architectural Press.

-Visitor notice: Until spring 2014, there will be noise disruption and reduced access to the collections at 66 Portland Place and the V&A.
+Visitor notice: Until spring 2014, there will be reduced access to the collections at 66 Portland Place and the V&A.

 Visiting the collections